 Post-surgery (adjuvant), all patients receive further rounds of chemotherapy.
 Doctors may also give intensity modulated radiation therapy (IMRT), which is computerized radiation that sends pre-measured doses directly to the tumor site to kill off remaining mesothelioma cells.

-Aggressive surgeries like the EPP procedure are only given to patients who are healthy enough to withstand the surgery and recovery.
+Aggressive surgeries like the EPP are only given to patients who are healthy enough to withstand the surgery and recovery.
 Multimodal treatment with EPP is an approach that gives patients a significant improvement in life expectancy.

 Most studies show that patients can survive up to 2 years with this procedure while some studies have shown a survival of nearly 4 years.